TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: : A MAST Benchmark

 We take all \DatasetSize\ available shots from FAIR-MAST data and extract the data for \TotalSignals\ signals required by our task definitions.
 Before being used for model training and evaluation, these signals undergo a standardized preprocessing pipeline to ensure consistent formatting and alignment.

+\textbf{Data filtering.} The dataset was filtered to ensure consistency and physical validity by removing non-physical or burnt values, sentinel entries, and retaining only converged equilibrium reconstruction.
+We note that signals are used at their original sampling rates, and no resampling or imputation is performed, with evaluation performed using masked metrics on available ground truth.

 \textbf{Data split.} The benchmark dataset is divided into disjoint \textit{training}, \textit{validation}, and \textit{test} subsets.
-To avoid information leakage across sets, the split is performed at the shot level representing independent experiments, and employs random sampling technique.
-The split ratio used is 80\%/10\%/10\%, and all hyperparameter tuning is conducted exclusively on the training and validation sets.
-The test set is held out and used only for the final performance evaluation.
+To avoid information leakage across sets, the split is performed at the shot level representing independent experiments.
+Two splitting strategies are considered.
+First, a random sampling technique using an 80-10-10 ratio is employed.
+Second, a temporal split is introduced to assess generalization across campaigns, where the most recent two experimental campaigns are held out as the test set.
+All hyperparameter tuning is conducted exclusively on the training and validation sets.
+The number of shots used for each task under both splitting strategies is provided in Table~\ref{tab:task_random_temporal}.

 \textbf{Window segmentation.} Shot-level signals data is segmented into input and output windows.
-The lengths of those windows are task-dependent as specified in Table 2.
-Windows are extracted using a sliding-window approach with a stride of $0.001$ seconds between consecutive windows.
+The lengths of those windows are task-dependent as specified in Table 2, and a stride of 0.001s is used.
+The chosen stride is a compromise between heterogeneous diagnostic sampling rates and the relevant physical timescales—capturing fast dynamics: it captures the fast evolution of magnetics and control signals while remaining compatible with slower diagnostics.
 Each input window is paired with its corresponding output window and treated as an independent window-level sample.
-We note that signals are used at their original sampling rates, and no resampling or imputation is performed.

-\textbf{Handling of missing information.} We impose additional constraints on the test set to ensure meaningful evaluation.
-Windows in which all input signals are entirely absent or composed solely of NaN values are excluded.
-Moreover, all output signals must be fully available over the entire prediction horizon.